-The LSB Community Fellowship Program (formerly titled the NPI Fellows Program) places SCU business students in paid internships in local non-profit organizations, providing opportunities to use business skills in an organization that serves low-income communities or individuals.
+The LSB Community Fellowship Program places SCU business students in paid internships in local non-profit organizations, providing opportunities to use business skills in an organization that serves low-income communities or individuals.
 It is a way to contribute to the community while developing your skills and building your base of experience in organizations.

 LSB Community Fellows commit 10 hours/week to the fellowship (schedule determined in collaboration with organizational supervisor), beginning in Fall quarter and continuing for winter and spring quarters, except during finals weeks and school breaks.
 Fellows are paid at the rate of $15 per hour; funds are provided by the Leavey School of Business.
 Please click here to read about the experience of past Fellows.